danielmurray/UIUC-SD-2013/README.md

 SD2013-UIUC
 ===========

-Peking Solar Decathlon 2013 - UIUC
+UIUC's Smart Home App for the China's First Solar Decathlon in 2013

 ## Setup